The Two Synod Solution

 to their Sub-Synod and their Primary Synod

-(Auburn or Westminster), every
+(Auburn or Westminster), once each

 year, the condition and progress of the

-church, within its geographic area,
+church, within its geographic area.
+The

 which have taken place including ordinations;